How Late It Was, How Late: Booker Prize

-The book, amid some controversy, won the Booker Prize for 1994, making Kelman the first Scottish writer to win the award.
+The book, amid some controversy, won the 1994 Booker Prize, making Kelman the first Scottish writer to win the award.
 One of the judges, Rabbi Julia Neuberger, allegedly threatened to resign from the judging panel if the book was selected as the winner, and is widely quoted as having said, "Frankly, it's crap."
 Neuberger described the Booker decision as a "disgrace" and said: "I'm really unhappy.
 Kelman is deeply inaccessible for a lot of people.
 I am implacably opposed to the book.
 I feel outmanoeuvred."

 Simon Jenkins, a conservative columnist for The Times, called the award "literary vandalism".
-In his acceptance speech, Kelman countered the criticism and decried its basis as suspect, making the case for the culture and language of "indigenous" people outwith London.
+In his acceptance speech, Kelman countered the criticism and decried its basis as suspect, making the case for the culture and language of "indigenous" people outside London.
 "A fine line can exist between elitism and racism," he said.
 "On matters concerning language and culture, the distinction can sometimes cease to exist altogether."

-Kingsley Amis took offence to the book in his The King's English.
+Kingsley Amis took offence to the book in his book The King's English.
 In a section on "Four-letter Words", Amis contests that "The thinning-out of spoken ribaldry" is a bad thing for the worlds of literature, art, comedy, and culture.
 Amis said: "An entire way of being funny, an entire range of humorous effects, has been impoverished, except probably on the lower deck of society.
 At first sight, the case with the printed four-letter word is different, though here I detect a similarly unwelcome drift towards serious aesthetic purpose.
 A bit of that can be seen in one of the last and least of the big fuck-novels, the winner of the 1994 Booker Prize.
 The doggedness with which the author keeps on trotting out the great word and its various derivatives already has something old-fashioned about it.
 Time for a change."

 In 2020, Douglas Stuart – the second Scottish writer to win the Booker Prize with his novel Shuggie Bain – said: "How Late It Was How Late by James Kelman changed my life.
 It is such a bold book, the prose and stream of consciousness is really inventive.
 But it is also one of the first times I saw my people, my dialect, on the page."